If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 From my years working with foreign nationals to help them navigate their US real estate purchase journey, I’ve seen many people successfully purchase homes without permanent residency.
 The key is understanding the process, preparing the correct documents, and getting proper guidance.

-It might feel overwhelming initially, but this guide will break it down, starting with the types of mortgages available to foreign nationals who want to buy a house in the US without a green card, and ending with a step-by-step process to secure your US mortgage.
+It might feel overwhelming initially, but this guide will break it down, starting with the types of mortgages available to foreign nationals who want to buy a house in the US without a green card and ending with a step-by-step process to secure your US mortgage.

 Key Takeaways: